 - And why did He send His Holy Spirit fire on that day?

-Well, those are all good questions, ones which the best biblical scholars would likely have differing opinions… but there are two things that scream out at us: “fire” and “harvest.”
+Well, those are all good questions, which the best biblical scholars would likely have differing opinions… but there are two things that scream out at us: “fire” and “harvest.”

 The Importance of Fire and Harvest During Shavuot and Pentecost

-At a glance, we would think that fire and harvest hold no significant connection.
+We might think that fire and harvest hold no significant connection.
 After all, fire can consume; it can take away a harvest.

 The Power of Fire